This beautiful bay, and the rest of the coastline, is one of nature's greatest gifts.

 Our historic coastline

-Blow those cobwebs away and admire the spectacular views of the bay and the famous Marsden Rock from the 250 million year old cliff top, which is home to one of England's most important seabird colonies with thousands of pairs of kittiwakes, fulmars, gulls and cormorants.
+Admire the spectacular views of Marsden Bay and Marsden Rock, home to one of England's most important seabird colonies with thousands of pairs of kittiwakes, fulmars, gulls and cormorants.

 Above the bay is the The Leas, a two mile stretch of grassy land designated as a site of special scientific interest.
 It's is a great spot for walking, cycling and flying kites.